Bash Cheatsheet

 Using a dollar sign before double-quotation or single-quotation causes some special behavior. $"..." is the same as "..." except that locale translation is done and:wq $'...' is similar to $'...' except that the quoted string is processed for escape sequences.

-Symbol Literal Meaning
+Literal Meaning Symbol

 ;